Multi-robot task allocation for safe planning against stochastic hazard dynamics: Numerical results

 The reverse greedy algorithm takes significantly more time than the forward greedy.
 We explain this by the following points.
-First, in Algorithm~\ref{alg:fg_distributed}, the forward greedy takes $|T|$ steps, whereas the reverse greedy (Algorithm~\ref{alg:rg_distributed}) takes $|T| \cdot (|R|-1)$ steps.
+First, in Algorithm~\ref{alg:fg_distributed}, the forward greedy takes $|T|$ steps, whereas the reverse greedy \revi{(Algorithm~\ref{alg:rg_distributed})} takes $|T| \cdot (|R|-1)$ steps.
 Second, the computation time for evaluating the solution of the single-robot safe planning problem (see Section~\ref{sec:low_level}) for a subset of tasks $T_r \subset T$ depends greatly on the number of targets $|T_r|$ allocated to a robot.
 The target execution state $|Q|=2^{|T_r|}$ grows exponentially with $|T_r|$, which has a major effect on computational complexity.
 The forward greedy explores the cases where a smaller number of tasks are allocated to the robots, as it is initialized with no tasks assigned to any robot.
 In contrast, the reverse greedy is initialized with all tasks being allocated to every robot and removes tasks gradually.
-Hence, the reverse greedy requires solving larger instances of the single-robot safe planning problem. \looseness=-1 Notice that planning for the shortest path might jeopardize safety.
+Hence, the reverse greedy requires solving larger instances of the single-robot safe planning problem. \looseness=-1

+Notice that planning for the shortest path might jeopardize safety.
 For example, for `Robot 3', the shortest path between its initial cell and `target v' would pass through `hazard c'.
 Thus, a safe planning framework, such as the one proposed here, is crucial for accounting for dynamic uncertainties.